L3DEVIL/VphonegagaInject/README.md

 Disсоrd: ᒪGᒪ#1066
 </details>

-### Can you help me mod (name of game) or can you do mod service?
+### Can you help me mod (name of game)?

-No, we are not spoonfeeding.
+Noob, we are not spoonfeeding.
 Don't соntact if you don't know how to mod games.

 Instead, try to find a couple of tutorials to learn and mod the game yourself.
 It's a lot easier than you think.
 If you can't, search on the internet and you should find a couple of forums where you can ask your questions.